The following links contain helpful information for students interested in admission into graduate school in the

 - Graduate Application: Apply Online.

 - Statement of Purpose: A brief essay (a few paragraphs should suffice) stating why you want to get a graduate degree, what you will do with it once you graduate and how your scholarly interests fit with the resources of the department.
 The statement of purpose not only serves as a writing sample, it allows us to evaluate whether you are a good candidate for this program.
-The statement, along with any other writing samples, must be uploaded via the myUH.
-Please see the Graduate School Application: How to Apply and make sure to upload the statement under “Optional-Misc.
+The statement, along with any other writing samples, must be uploaded via myUH.
+Please see the Graduate School Application and make sure to upload the statement under “Optional-Misc.
 Items.”

 - Three letters of recommendation, preferably from past instructors who can comment on your academic work in detail.
 Your online application will request the names and contact information of three references.
 Once you submit the application, a message will be sent to each of them requesting the letter.